AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 #### Grades Over The Years (IGCSE, A-Levels, Bachelor Degree)

 * Notice how the grades gets worse over the years.

+#### Medical Card For First Time Mental Illness Treatment In Malaysia

+* Notice that this is years since I was first sent to the school university counselor.
+This means that my parents have ample time to re-evaluate their decision as everything about my life goes to shit.

+### Evidence That Disproves The Severity Of Stigma

 #### JPJ Policy On Mental Illnesses For Driving License